appfog/patchwork-thread/README.md

 #### 3. Modify `config.yml` to point at your content repo.
 #### 4. Push to AppFog.

+    $ npm install # Use a 0.8 version of NodeJS
     $ af push patchwork-thread

 #### 5. Create and bind a new MongoDB service to the new app.